 Minimum Age: Most rental agencies require you to be at least 21 years old (some even require 25+).

-Insurance: France Just For You includes full insurance coverage with all rentals.
+Insurance: France Just For You includes comprehensive insurance coverage with all rentals.
 If you're traveling without us, car rental companies will normally include basic car insurance.
 For peace of mind, we recommend opting for comprehensive coverage.

 • Size and security

 French cars are smaller than your average American car - be sure to rent a car that will meet your needs, based on the number of travelers.
-(Don't worry - if you book a tour with France Just For You, we will take care of the car rental - all you'll have to do is pick up the keys).
+(Don't worry - if you book a tour with France Just For You, we'll take care of the car rental - all you'll have to do is pick up the keys).

 With regards to security, we recommend leaving your valuables in a hotel room (or at your premium B&B accommodation if you're traveling with us) or hiding them in the trunk of the car.